To ultrasound or not to ultrasound? That is the question.

 Why a 8-12 week ultrasound usually isn’t necessary

 Some doctors will do an ultrasound at your first appointment to confirm the pregnancy.
 My recommendation is to skip that one.
-You can just as easily confirm with a over the counter pregnancy test or a blood test; these are safer options and just as accurate.
+You can just as easily confirm with an over-the-counter pregnancy test or a blood test; these are safer options and just as accurate.

 Take into account if you have regular periods or how sure you are of the conception date.
 If you have irregular periods, determining an accurate due date may be helpful if your care provider has a hard deadline for when induction of labor needs to occur.
 This way you can be absolutely sure that if you go past your due date you truly are 41 or 42 weeks based on the dating ultrasound.